 In the middle of the twentieth century, Alan Turing famously created an 'imitation game' in which human interrogators had a free-flowing conversation over a teletype with both a computer and another human (Levesque, 2017, 7-10).
 The computer was said to have 'passed the Turing test' when the interrogator could not tell which of the two participants was the human.
 Turing believed that a test meant to separate machines from humans should focus on their respective outputs, and thus not on the fact that machines use silicon-based microchips while the human brain is biological.
-To establish a loose parallel about moral philosophy discussed later in the Essay, the test was more about relations between the entities than the entities' properties.
+To establish a loose parallel about moral philosophy discussed later in the essay, the test was more about relations between the entities than the entities' properties.
+It hewed closer to the phenomenalist approach discussed later than to a physicalist approach.